An Introduction to Immigration and other Visas to India

-An Indian business visa can be valid for between three months and five years and requires a letter from a sponsoring Indian company to be submitted along with an introductory letter from the employer in the applicant's country of residence.
+An Indian Business Visa can be valid for between three months to five years and requires a letter from a sponsoring Indian company to be submitted along with an introductory letter from the employer in the applicant’s country of residence.

 Business visas can be granted as a single or multiple entry variant and are designed to allow applicants to travel to India in order to pursue business activities, excluding employment, such as attending meetings and business conferences.

 Indian Work Permit